deel-ai/xplique/docs/api/example_based/prototypes/api_prototypes.md

 !!!info
     Prototypes, share a common API with other example-based methods.
 Thus, to understand some parameters, we recommend reading the [dedicated documentation](../../api_example_based/).

+## Specificity of prototypes

+The prototypes implement the API as follows.
+The `search` method includes the following additional parameters:

+`nb_prototypes` whci represents the total number of prototypes desired to represent the entire dataset, whereas $k$ represents the number of prototypes closest to the input, allowing for a local explanation.

+`kernel_type`, `kernel_fn`, and `gamma` are used to specify the kernel, as these methods are based on the MMD distance.

+The prototype class has a `get_global_prototypes()` method, which calculates all the prototypes in the base dataset; these are called the global prototypes.
+The `explain` method then provides a local explanation, i.e., finds the prototypes closest to the input given as a parameter.

 ## Prototypes for Data-Centric Interpretability

 In this class, prototypes are selected without relying on the model and provide an overview of